-Our clinical drug candidate for shingles, namely NV-HHV-101, a skin cream for the treatment of shingles rash, has completed INDenabling pre-clinical studies and we are in the process of writing the IND application for this drug.
-As we have focused our efforts on the coronavirus program due to the difficulties of conducting human clinical trials for shingles during the pandemic we plan on reengaging this program and filing an IND once the adverse effects of the coronavirus pandemic on designing and conducting Shingles clinical trials is minimized.
+Our other clinical drug candidate, namely NV-HHV-101, a skin cream for the treatment of shingles rash, has completed IND-enabling pre-clinical studies and we were in the process of writing the Investigational New Drug ("IND") application for this drug when the COVID-19 pandemic struck.
+As we have focused our efforts on the coronavirus program due to the difficulties of conducting human clinical trials for shingles during the pandemic we plan on re-engaging this program and filing an IND once the adverse effects of the coronavirus pandemic on designing and conducting shingles clinical trials is minimized.